kavaro/member-hooks/README.md

 # Usage

-A hook is a function that defines a set of before/after hooks on a set of methods of an object.
+A hook is a function that defines a set of before/at/after functions on methods of an object.
-When multiple hooks add before/after hooks to the same method, the priority specified when attaching the hooks determines the order in which they will be executed.
+The before functions, when present, are executed before the method in order of priority.
+The after functions, when present, are executed after the method in order of priority.
+The at function with the highest priority, when present, replaces the method

 Hooks must be registered by calling the register method on an instance of the Hooks class.